TroelsMortensen/CodeLabs/Tutorials/CsharpTodoTutorialPart1/8 File data component.md

 ![img_7.png](Resources/img_7.png)

-Then select both Blazor and Domain components.
+Then select the Domain component.

 ![img_8.png](Resources/img_8.png)

-This means your FileData component can now access namespaces and classes in those two components.
+This means your FileData component can now access namespaces and classes in the Domain component.